Lanaaa22/trabalho_bd/README.md

 	select * from endereco where municipio like '%Vitória%'

-	/* Endereços que tem o tipo_logradouro igual a rua */ select * from endereco where tipo_logradouro like '%Rua%'
+	/* Endereços que tem o tipo_logradouro igual a rua */ select * from endereco where tipo_logradouro like '%rua%'

 	/* Tamanhos de Açais que mais pede 500ml */
 	select tamanho, nome from acai where tamanho like '%500ml%'